mbunkus/simple-rtm/README.md

 Then start it with:

     (simple-rtm-mode)

+If you want to turn on the task count in the mode line then you can use these lines:

+    (eval-after-load 'simple-rtm
+      '(progn
+         (display-simple-rtm-tasks-mode)))

 Remember The Milk requires all applications to be authenticated by the user before they can access the user's data.
 The first time SimpleRTM